IgniteUI/igniteui-xplat-docs/doc/en/components/themes/typography.md

 ---
-title: $Platform$ Styling and Themes | $Platform$ Typography | Infragistics
+title: {Platform} Styling and Themes | {Platform} Typography | Infragistics
 _description:
-_keywords: $ProductName$, Infragistics, Typography, Styling
+_keywords: {ProductName}, Infragistics, Typography, Styling
 mentionedTypes: ["Typography"]
 ---

-# Typography in $ProductName$
+# Typography in {ProductName}
-The typography in $ProductName$ is modeled after the [Material Type System](https://material.io/design/typography/the-type-system.html#).
+The typography in {ProductName} is modeled after the [Material Type System](https://material.io/design/typography/the-type-system.html#).
 It's non-intrusive and optional, allowing you to modify the type styles using CSS only.

 ## Overview
 The type system is a **_type scale_** consisting of **_13 different category type styles_** used across most components.
 All of the scale categories are completely reusable and adjustable by the end user.

-Here's a list of all 13 category styles as defined for the Bootstrap Theme in $ProductName$:
+Here's a list of all 13 category styles as defined for the Bootstrap Theme in {ProductName}:

 | **Scale Category** | **Font Family** | **Font Weight** | **Font Size** | **Text Transform** | **Letter Spacing** | **Line Height** |
 |--------------------|-----------------|-----------------|---------------|--------------------|--------------------|-----------------|